Table of Contents

 The compensation cannot be more than a specific amount (frequently $3,000), and

-The individual have a foreign employer; that is, an individual, corporation, or entity of a foreign country.
+The individual has a foreign employer; that is, an individual, corporation, or entity of a foreign country.

 Under many income tax treaties, nonresident alien teachers or professors who temporarily visit the United States for the primary purpose of teaching at a university or other accredited educational institution are not subject to U.S. income tax on compensation received for teaching for the first 2 or 3 years after their arrival in the United States.
 Many treaties also provide an exemption for engaging in research.